Artwork at the World Trade Center (1973–2001): Sky Gate, New York (1978) by Louise Nevelson

+Path Mural (1978) by Germaine Keller

+Path Mural was a mural painted in 1978 by Germaine Keller, located in a corridor leading to an employees' cafeteria on the 43rd floor of Tower 1.
+It was destroyed in the attacks and never recovered.

-Commuter Landscape (1980) by Cynthia Mailman
+Commuter Landscape (1979) by Cynthia Mailman

-Commuter Landscape was a mural painted by Cynthia Mailman that was located at the WTC PATH station from 1980 until it was destroyed in 2001.
+Commuter Landscape was a mural painted by Cynthia Mailman that was located at the WTC PATH station from 1979 until it was destroyed in the 1993 terror attack on the World Trade Center.

 Pink Strelitzia, by Jim Dine.
 The painting was located in an unknown location within the complex.

 Pink Strelitzia (1980) by Jim Dine

 Pink Strelitzia, a paper etching, depicted a flower in a pot.
 The work, done by Jim Dine in 1980, was located at one of the buildings in the complex.

+Union (1982) by Lancelot Samson

+Union was a white marble sculpture located in the lobby of 2 World Trade Center.
+A gift from the Rotterdam World Trade Center, it was made by Lancelot Samson and unveiled in 1982 by the mayor of Rotterdam during a week-long visit to the US by Queen Beatrix.
+The statue sat atop a granite pedestal in one of the corners of the lobby, in the upper mezzanine.

 Andrea Doria (1984) by Ronald Mallory

 Andrea Doria, a painting completed by Ronald Mallory in 1984, was hung on one of the walls at the Windows on the World restaurant at the top of the North Tower.
 It was never recovered after the September 11 attacks.

 The Third Circle (1986) by Al Held

 The painting, done by Al Held, was located in the lobby of 7 World Trade Center from 1986 until its destruction in 2001.